code-423n4/2023-08-chainlink/docs/src/src/rewards/RewardVault.sol/contract.RewardVault.md

 Closes the reward vault, disabling adding rewards and staking

-*Withdraws any unvested LINK rewards to the owner's address.*
+*Withdraws any unavailable LINK rewards to the owner's address.*

 *precondition The caller must have the default admin role.*